-IBM API Connect is a comprehensive API management platform that empowers administrators to govern the full API lifecycle.
-The proxy capabilities of IBM API Connect act as an intelligent intermediary between API consumers and backend services by intercepting incoming requests and outgoing responses, enabling a wide range of transformations and policies.
+IBM API Connect is a comprehensive API management platform that enables administrators to govern the full API lifecycle.
+Its proxy capability acts as an intelligent intermediary between API consumers and backend services by intercepting incoming requests and outgoing responses, enabling a wide range of transformations and policies.
 This interception also facilitates monitoring and analytics, providing administrators with critical insights into API usage and performance.

-This article describes how to integrate IBM API Connect with the Cequence Unified API Protection (UAP) platform in order to discover and protect the APIs that are managed by IBM API Connect.
-You can implement Custom Gateway Scripts and Global Policies to extend the gateway functions in order to change the API flow to meet specific requirements and use cases.
+This article describes how to integrate IBM API Connect with the Cequence Unified API Protection (UAP) platform to discover and protect the APIs that IBM API Connect manages.
+You can implement Custom Gateway Scripts and Global Policies to extend gateway functions to change the API flow to meet specific requirements and use cases.

-To integrate with the Cequence UAP platform, IBM API Connect needs to send all request and response data to the Cequence UAP platform's traffic ingestion API by making use of Custom Global Policies.
+To integrate with the Cequence UAP platform, IBM API Connect must send all request and response data to the Cequence UAP platform's traffic ingestion API using Custom Global Policies.

-The custom Global Policies in IBM API Connect use Gateway Scripts that synchronously processes request and response data.
-The data is sent to the Cequence Bridge in the required JSON format before being sent to the Cequence API Edge server, which processes the transactions and provides insights into the API traffic.
+The custom Global Policies in IBM API Connect use Gateway Scripts that synchronously process request and response data.
+The data is sent to the Cequence Bridge in the required JSON format before being forwarded to the Cequence API Edge server, which processes the transactions and provides insights into the API traffic.

 - The IBM API Connect API Gateway receives incoming API requests.
 The pre-hook global policy intercepts each request, capturing the request payload and metadata.

-- The request flows through the Assembly for further processing and moves on to the Backend/Target Applications.
+- The request flows through the Assembly for further processing and moves on to the backend or target application.

-- Cequence Bridge synchronously responds with a success.
-If the call to Bridge fails, it happens silently without disrupting the actual traffic.
+- Cequence Bridge synchronously responds with a success acknowledgment.
+If the call to Cequence Bridge fails, the failure occurs silently without disrupting the actual traffic.

 - The origin server's response is returned to the client.